collective/collective.sendinblue/README.rst

 It allows you to link your Plone site to your Sendinblue account via a new configuration section.
 Then, you can add a portlet to allow visitors to subscribe to one of your list (you can choose which one).

+Version 2.x are tested with Plone 5.2.x.

+Version 1.x are tested with Plone 4.3.x.
+The versions build from the branch 1.x will stay compatible with Plone 4.3.x.
+Please note that they do not provide the full functionality (no redirection portlet).

 .. _Sendinblue: https://sendinblue.com